daph-td/coursera-java-programming/README.md

     - What can these classes do?
     - How would you understand what this code does?
         - Need to know **semantics** of code ie. **meaning** of code
+        - What are code semantics ie. meaning?
+            - ie. How to execute step-by-step by hand

 #### Variables

 #### Mathematical operators